DrTimothyAldenDavis/GraphBLAS/README.md

 --------------------------------------------------------------------------------
 ## For Windows users:

-This version is not compatible with Microsoft Visual Studio.
-Use another compiler, or use SuiteSparse:GraphBLAS v3.1.2 instead.
+Version v3.2.1 is not compatible with Microsoft Visual Studio on Windows.
+TODO v3.2.2 should work on Windows (in progress).
 See the User Guide for more details.